soham-gadhave/Ecommerce/README.md

 # E-commerce
-An E-commerce developed using the MERN Stack
+An E-commerce website developed using the MERN Stack